fanxeon/TwitterAPI/devops/platform/README.md

-# CoreOS Launch
+# Platform Launch

-CoreOS Launch provisions and configures a cluster from scratch for use of twitter analysis on OpenStack.
+Platform Launch provisions and configures a cluster from scratch for use of twitter analysis on OpenStack.

 ## Requirements

 Software:
-- Standard linux tools
+- Bash 4.3+
 - Ansible 1.9+
 - Terraform 0.5+
 - j2cli 0.3+